 Acetaminophen Toxicity: How Genetic Susceptibility Combines with Environmental Factors

 Acetaminophen is the leading cause of acute liver failure in the US, and genetics explains why some people sustain damage well within the standard dosing range.
-The liver processes acetaminophen mainly via SULT and UGT conjugation pathways; when these are slow or saturated, more is shunted to CYP2E1, producing the reactive NAPQI intermediate.
-NAPQI is normally neutralized by glutathione — but when glutathione is depleted (by fasting, alcohol, or high demand), liver damage follows.
-CD44 variants also influence individual susceptibility.
+The liver processes acetaminophen mainly via SULT and UGT conjugation pathways.
+When these are slow or saturated, more is shunted to CYP2E1, producing the reactive NAPQI intermediate.
+When glutathione is depleted, liver damage can occur.

 5-Fluorouracil (5-FU) is a widely used chemotherapy drug for colorectal, breast, and other cancers, and DPYD is one of the most clinically actionable pharmacogenomics genes.
 The DPYD enzyme breaks down 5-FU after it has done its work; reduced-function variants allow the drug to accumulate to toxic levels, causing severe mucositis, neutropenia, and potentially fatal cardiotoxicity.